otherguy/alfred-passwords-workflow/README.md

 A workflow for [Alfred 3](http://www.alfredapp.com) that helps you to quickly and securely generate random passwords of any given length.

 By default, it generates both an alphanumeric password and a strong password, containing special characters.
-As a bonus, it also generates [XKCD passwords](https://xkcd.com/936/) with 3 and 4 words.
+As a bonus, it also generates [XKCD passwords](https://xkcd.com/936/) with both 3 and 4 words.

-Selecting the generated password copies it to the clipboard.
+Selecting the generated password in Alfred copies it to the clipboard.

 ![Example Screencast](resources/screencast-1.gif)